Our vision is to be the accepted PAIONeer in sedation and anesthesia; helping advance patient care.

-The Supervisory Board determined that at a size of five members, at least two members shall be independent in accordance with the German Corporate Governance Code.
-Thus, the Supervisory Board shall have no more than one member who was a former member of the Management Board of the company.
+The Supervisory Board determined that the Supervisory Board shall have no more than one member who was a former member of the Management Board of the company.
 The Supervisory Board shall not have any members who act as board members or consultants for major competitors or have business or personal relations to the company or the Management Board members, which could give rise to a conflict of interest which is significant and not temporary.
 The Supervisory Board members shall have sufficient time to perform their mandate.
-Members, who serve at the same time as active management board members, shall have no more than three Supervisory Board mandates in total.
+Members who serve at the same time as active management board members shall have no more than three Supervisory Board mandates in total.
 The age limit for Supervisory Board members is 75 years.
 Tenure is limited to an aggregate total of fifteen years.
 Exceptions to this rule require a unanimous decision of the Supervisory Board.
 The international nature of the company shall be adequately reflected in the composition of its Supervisory Board.
 Therefore, it is desired that at least one member possesses an international background.
 Furthermore, the Supervisory Board resolved that at least one of its five members must be female.
 This target shall be periodically reviewed and/or revised in accordance with current legal requirements.

 Conflicts of interest of the Management or Supervisory Board members must be disclosed immediately to the Supervisory Board.
-No conflicts of interest involving the members of the Supervisory Board, as set out in subsection 5.5 of the German Corporate Governance Code, were reported in financial year 2018.
+No conflicts of interest involving the members of the Supervisory Board, as set out in subsection 5.5 of the German Corporate Governance Code (version of the code dated 7 February 2017) were reported in financial year 2019.

-Three members of the Management Board were appointed as managing directors of PAION Deutschland GmbH.
-Two Management Board members were appointed Managing Directors of PAION Holdings UK Ltd including its subsidiaries.
+All three members of the Management Board are also Managing Directors of PAION Deutschland GmbH and PAION Holdings UK Ltd including its subsidiaries.
+Two Management Board are Managing Directors of PAION Netherlands B.V. as well.
 Further mandates held by members of the Management Board and Supervisory Board are listed in the notes to the Consolidated Financial Statements.

 Equal participation of Men and Women in executive positions